Providing Teachers the Best Path to Mental Health Curricula and Programs

-Studies show including Mental Health Literacy in an education program leads to decreased stigma and a stronger mental health knowledge base.
-In turn, that leads to robust peer support amongst youth, decreased delays to care, improved student productivity and more effective interventions for students at risk of suicide (Kutcher et. al, 2016).
+Mental Health education works.
+Studies show that including a well-developed and implemented Mental Health curriculum in educational programming leads to decreased stigma and a stronger mental health knowledge base.
+In turn, this leads to robust peer support among youth, decreased delays to care, improved student productivity, and more effective interventions for students at risk of suicide (Kutcher et al, 2016).